httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string input_string, return an token with an unordered map of parameters. input_string is modified to remove the parsed value.

 1. Let primary_identifier be the result of Parsing a Token from Text ({{parse-token}}) from input_string.
-2. Let parameters be an empty, unordered map.
+2. Let parameters be an empty, ordered map.
 3. In a loop:
    1. Discard any leading OWS from input_string.
    2. If the first character of input_string is not ";", exit the loop.